Top 11 Note-Taking Apps for Writers and Authors in 2023

 Similar instances happen when I read a book full of information, and I just wanted to write for referencing later.
 This is when I realized the importance of note-taking apps.

 Writers are always inclined towards perhaps the best grammar app or best novel writing software but I believe that every writer must also have dedicated note-taking apps on their smartphone, tablet, or desktop.
-This is a minor step but can affect the final outcome of your project to a large extent.
+This is a minor step but can affect the outcome of your project to a large extent.

 Why are note-taking apps necessary?